Getting Laid off While on Maternity Leave: Here’s What to Do

 I gave birth to our daughter in December, having only been at my job since mid-August, barely four months before.

 I had interviewed during the summer months, and got a new job while I was pregnant.
 I was so proud of myself!
-I broke the news two weeks in that I was expecting my first child, and three months and three weeks later, I was in the hospital, notifying my manager and a few members of my team that the day had come and I’d be starting the maternity leave I had planned for.
+Soon, I had to tell my boss I was pregnant, and three months and three weeks later, I was in the hospital, notifying her and a few members of my team that the day had come.
+I’d be starting the maternity leave I had planned for.

 Let’s jump to the layoff: in the second week of February, shortly after I had spoken with the People Team to accept an offer of an additional 12 weeks of FMLA leave from the State of New York, I got locked out of my Slack account.